 Advanced HTML A more in-depth look at HTML and your WordPress.com site, continuing on from Beginning HTML.
 If you have some basic familiarity and understanding of HTML, you can use your Text editor to add some HTML that overrides the Visual editor’s default formatting.
 Here are some suggestions.
 Note: This resource is for using HTML to make simple changes to the formatting of individual posts and pages.
 Preformatted text For some types of blog posts (in particular poetry), you might want more control over your line breaks and indentation than the Visual editor typically offers.
 To force the editor to preserve your indents and spacing, try using the we use the <pre> tag.
 For example, take the following poem: AH, broken is the golden bowl!
 To achieve this formatting effect, you’d use the following code: You can also apply the <pre> tag by using the dropdown style menu in the Visual editor, and choosing “Pre.” ↑ Table of Contents ↑ Extra line breaks Columns Tables Other resources

 Beginning HTML A basic understanding of HTML can help you get more out of your WordPress.com site.
 This article explains how.
 WordPress.com provides you with a Text editor, so that you can see the HTML markup of each of your posts and pages.
+Switching over to the Text editor gives you some additional editing options, and can help clarify why your posts look the way they do.
 What is HTML?
 HTML, or Hyptertext Markup Language, is the main language used to create web pages.
 Note: There are many types of HTML tags, but not all tags are supported here at WordPress.com. ↑ Table of Contents ↑ How can I view my HTML?
 To get started, go to your blog’s dashboard and edit any post or page — try this first with a post you already wrote, so you can see what the HTML looks like.
 In the Text editor, everything is text — a link is text, a quote is text, even an image is text.
 It’s easy to tell the two apart: HTML code always starts and ends with angled brackets, < and >.
-For example, to italicize a word, we use the <em> tag, which is short for emphasis.
 Let’s try writing some simple HTML!
 Be careful!